zhiwu-huang/SPDNet/README.md

 ## Usage:

-Step1: Place the used <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/AFEW_SPD_data.zip"> AFEW SPD data </a> under the folder "./data/afew/".
-(Note that the used <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/HDM05_SPDData.zip"> HDM05 </a> and <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/PaSC_SPDData.zip"> PaSC </a> SPD data are also publicly available.)
+Step1: Place the used <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/AFEW_SPD_data.zip"> AFEW </a> SPD data  under the folder "./data/afew/".
+Note that the used <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/HDM05_SPDData.zip"> HDM05 </a> and <a href="https://data.vision.ee.ethz.ch/zzhiwu/ManifoldNetData/SPDData/PaSC_SPDData.zip"> PaSC </a> SPD data are also publicly available.

 Step2: Launch spdnet_afew.m for a simple example.